 Self-replication has been the topic of much discussion in science fiction literature and movies, ranging from the large and powerful Terminator-style robots to small but deadly nanites.
 However, in actual practice, creating a self-replicating machine is not so simple.

 Some might be tempted to point to a software program that can copy itself, but such programs are not self-replicating in any substantive sense.
 The software program only exists and runs on a carefully-designed and functional piece of hardware that is certainly not replicated in the process.
 Furthermore, there is generally an operating system, as well as several additional pieces of software in the form of drivers, compilers, interfaces, middleware programs, and so on.
-The most that can be said for such “self-replicating” programs is that that a carefully-designed combination of hardware and software can produce a copy of a portion of the software.
+The most that can be said for such “self-replicating” programs is that a carefully-designed combination of hardware and software can produce a copy of a portion of the software.